 Georgia is still off the beaten path destinations, which is not crowded with tourist, which is actually kind of surprising having in mind how stunning it is and how much does it have to offer.

 Unfortunately, many people haven’t even heard of Georgia, or when they hear Georgia they think of the state and don’t know that there is an existing country with the same name.
 What a shame!

-Georgia is welcoming tourist mostly from its neighbour countries, Azerbaijan, Armenia, Russia and Turkey.
+Georgia is welcoming tourists mostly from its neighboring countries, Azerbaijan, Armenia, Russia, and Turkey.
 It’s very popular among the Ukrainians as well and the visitors from Western Europe are increasing too.

-When I was Kutaisi, I met just a few, maybe 2 or 3 to be exact other travellers and, in general, there were not that many.
-From one side, I liked that, but from the other, Georgia needs to show how beautiful it is to the world and the increase of tourist will also help the economy of the country.
+When I was in Kutaisi, I met just a few, maybe 2 or 3 to be exact other travelers and, in general, there were not that many.
+From one side, I liked that, but from the others, Georgia needs to show how beautiful it is to the world and the increase of tourists will also help the economy of the country.

 Have you started planning your trip to Georgia already?

 I can’t wait to go back to discover more of this fascinating country and enjoy its incredible nature and hike more!

 Thanks for reading,

 If you like this post, please share it with your friends and follow Owl Over The World on Facebook & Instagram for more travel tips & inspiration.